 Cachicata's proximity to Machu Picchu makes trekking around it an attractive alternative to the oversubscribed Inca Trail.
-Cachicata is located in the Sacred Valley of the Incas, in this trek will appreciate the Huarocondor terraces, the water fall, incas ruins, andean terraces, Intipunku (Sun gate), Inca trail original, stone quarries.So explore with us one of the best alternative trek to Machu Picchu.
+Remember that Cachicata is located in the Sacred Valley of the Incas, and that you can appreciate the Huarocondor terraces, the water fall, incas ruins, andean terraces, Intipunku (Sun gate), Inca trail original, stone quarries.So explore with us one of the best alternative trek to Machu Picchu.
 If you want more information, please don't forget to read our section Before you go!! and avoid any problem during your trip.

-Accommodation: Camping (2 nights), Hostel (01 night)
+Accommodation: Campsite (2 nights), Hotel (01 night)

-Meals: 03 Breakfasts, 03 Lunches, 03 Dinners and 02 afternoon tea
+Meals: 03 Breakfasts, 03 Lunches, 03 Dinners, and 02-afternoon tea

 Transportation: Private transport, van, ticket train round trip to Machu Picchu

 Camping Equipment: You can view our Cachicata camping equipment here!